astrcrai/prospero-docs/docs/source/software.rst

 **SWIFT**

 Code and documentation available `here <http://swift.dur.ac.uk/>`_.
-Note that the recommended module for SWIFT are slightly more complicated, as we have found that it helps to use ``openmpi`` compiled against a specific version of the low-level ``ucx`` communication library.
+Note that the recommended modules for SWIFT are slightly more complicated, as we have found that it helps to use ``openmpi`` compiled against a specific version of the low-level ``ucx`` communication library.

 .. code-block:: swift